platynereis/platynereis.github.io/events/platyconf2021.md

 <br>

 # Registration #
-As indicated above, we will have one invited speaker per session.
+We will have one invited speaker per session (to be announced).
 We encourage all others to apply for oral presentations by submitting a title and a 2 sentence summary of your work.
-Please click <a style="font-weight:bold" href='https://docs.google.com/forms/d/1Ww2NIpIVM7LucEv8m6hhLnwpbEvbM1H_WaQdvRf0hbQ' target="_blank">HERE</a> to register.
+Please click <a style="font-weight:bold" href='https://docs.google.com/forms/d/1Ww2NIpIVM7LucEv8m6hhLnwpbEvbM1H_WaQdvRf0hbQ/viewform' target="_blank">HERE</a> to register.
 Registrations are open until **31st October 2021**.
 <br>
 <br>